-Lufthansa cancels 876 flights due to pilots' strike
+Lufthansa cancels 1,800 flights due to pilots' strike

-Lufthansa has canceled 876 flights scheduled for Wednesday because of a planned strike by the German airline's pilots.
+Lufthansa has canceled 1,800 flights because of a strike by the German airline's pilots over pay.

-The airline said that roughly 100,000 passengers would be affected by the cancellations, which include more than 50 intercontinental flights.
+The airline said that roughly 215,000 passengers would be affected by the cancellations on Wednesday and Thursday, which include more than 130 intercontinental flights.

-Lufthansa encouraged customers to check the status of their flight online, saying that more than 2,100 flights will operate as usual.
+Lufthansa encouraged customers to check the status of their flight online, saying that more than two thirds of the group's flights would be operating as usual.

 The airline apologized to customers in a statement and said that passengers will not be charged a fee to rebook.